ivangfr/springboot-react-keycloak/README.md

   - Open another terminal and navigate to `springboot-react-keycloak/movies-ui` folder

-  - \[Optional\] Run the command below if you are running the application for the first time
+  - Run the command below if you are running the application for the first time
     ```
     npm install
     ```